-Liberians Plagued by Mental Health Problems in Aftermath of War
+Liberians Plagued by Untreated Mental Health Problems 15 Years After War

 Ganta, Nimba County – The heat of late morning sun here is overwhelming today.
 Dorbor Kullie- [name withheld to protect him from stigma] moves his chair by the side of a building to benefit from its shade.
 He uses his shirt to wipe his face but he continues to perspire profusely.
 Yet, he wears a winter hat with ear-flaps.
 The ear-flaps do more than just cover his ears, they are cover the spots where his ears used to be.

 Report By Tecee Boley, New Narratives Justice Correspondent

 It is 25 years since Kullie and his brother, then young teenagers, were dragged out of their refuge hut and tortured.
 United Liberation Movement of Liberia for Democracy (ULIMO K) cut open his brother’s chest with a knife while he was alive and ripped out his heart.
 Yet, in some ways Kullie feels his brother is the luckier of the two.
 He does not have to relive the aftermath of the of the despicable crime.

 “First, they cut off one of my ears, they gave it to me and asked me to chew it,” Kullie recalls.
 “I was chewing until I noticed they were not paying attention to me, then I dropped it.
 They came back and cut my other ear.
 It was so painful I could not cry.
 I knew I was going to die.”

 The physical scars may have healed but Kullie, now 37, keeps seeing flashbacks of his brother being killed and his own torture when he was just 12 years old.